marcopod/nn01/README.md

 # nn01
-Simple MNIST ANN using only math
+Simple MNIST MLP using only math